wolfskaempf/helfffen/README.md

-# helfffen
+# `helfffen`
-HelFFFen allows you to show people how they can help your organisation and let them contact you.
+`helfffen` allows you to show people how they can help your organisation and let them contact you.

+`helfen` is a German verb that translates to `to help`.
+The three `f`s play on the original audience for this project:
+People who would like to help Fridays for Future (FFF) with predefined and fixed-scope tasks.

 # Features
 - Tasks overview 📝